kfleischmann/dtools/README.md

 very simple fast and magic dataset analyzer. give you a direction about data distributions

 features
-- group for each field -> count
+- group for each feature -> count
+- drill down into feature
+    - feature value distribution